18+ yrs localQuoted firstNo fix, no fee

 Home internet

-12 April 20265 min read
+12 April 20269 min read

-Slow Wi-Fi is one of the most common complaints we hear, and not just from people in Ayrshire.
+Slow Wi-Fi is one of the most common complaints I hear, and not just from people in Ayrshire.
 It affects households everywhere.
 But here is the thing most people do not realise: slow internet and slow Wi-Fi are not the same problem.
 Your broadband might be perfectly fine while the Wi-Fi signal in your house is the bottleneck.
 Or it could be the other way around.

 This guide walks through the most common causes and what you can realistically do about each one.
 No sales pitches.
 No affiliate links.
 Just practical steps.